US VP Harris calls for ‘immediate’ Gaza ceasefire in rare rebuke of Israel

 What to expect at China’s ‘Two Sessions’ amid sagging economy, party drama

+“This will get the hostages out and get a significant amount of aid in.”

-In some of the strongest criticism of Israel yet by the administration of US President Joe Biden, Harris said Israel must do more to allow the delivery of aid, including opening new border crossings and committing to not imposing “unnecessary restrictions”.
+In some of the strongest criticism of Israel yet by the administration of US President Joe Biden, Harris said Israel must do more to allow the delivery of aid, including opening new border crossings and committing not to impose “unnecessary restrictions”.

 “People in Gaza are starving.
 The conditions are inhumane and our common humanity compels us to act,” Harris said during a speech to mark the violent suppression of civil rights protesters by police in Selma, Alabama on March 7, 1965.